This is the post most real estate investors would never write.

 But here it is: sometimes selling to a cash buyer is not your best option.
 And if that’s true for your situation, we’ll tell you.

-When a Cash Sale Makes Sense
+When Does a Cash Sale Make Sense?

 A cash sale to an investor works best when one or more of these is true:

-The house needs significant work.
-If you’re looking at $20,000, $40,000, or more in repairs — roof, HVAC, foundation, electrical, plumbing — the math on a traditional listing gets complicated fast.
-You either spend the money upfront (which requires capital and time and contractor management) or you list it as-is at a discount and hope a retail buyer is willing to take it on.
+You either spend the money upfront, which requires capital and time and contractor management, or you list it at a discount and hope a retail buyer takes it on.
 A cash buyer factors the repairs into the offer and handles them after closing.

 You need to move fast.
-A cash sale can close in 7–21 days.
-A traditional listing — after repairs, staging, showings, negotiations, and a buyer’s financing contingency — typically takes 60–90 days or more.
-If you’re facing foreclosure, a job relocation, or a family situation that requires speed, the timeline difference matters.
+A cash sale can close in 7 to 21 days.
+A traditional listing, after repairs, staging, showings, negotiations, and a buyer’s financing contingency, typically takes 60 to 90 days or more.

 The situation is complicated.
 Inherited property in probate.
 A property with tenants.
 A divorce where both parties need a clean exit.
 These situations add friction to a traditional sale that a cash transaction cuts through.

 You just want it done.
 Sometimes the right answer is the clean answer.
-No showings.
-No strangers walking through.
-No waiting.
+No showings, no strangers walking through, no waiting.
 The certainty of a cash offer has real value, even if the number is lower.

-When a Cash Sale Might Not Be Your Best Move
+When Might a Cash Sale Not Be Your Best Move?

 The house is in good condition.
-If the property is clean, updated, and market-ready — and you have time — a traditional listing will likely net you more money.
+If the property is clean, updated, and market-ready, and you have time, a traditional listing will likely net you more money.
 The gap between a cash offer and retail market value is widest when the house doesn’t need work.

 You’re in a strong seller’s market.
 When inventory is low and demand is high, retail buyers compete for properties and drive prices up.
 A cash offer won’t reflect that competition.
 If the market is hot, a listing might be worth the extra time.